leomotors/Simple-RLC-Calculator/README.md

 This program will be able to calculate current passing through each component and voltage across it.

+## ⚠️ Disclaimer

+This program's algorithm is not perfect, it can still give wrong calculation on some situation.

 ## ⚙️ Dependencies to Run

 Requires Python, Run main.py to start program.